 The most important attitude that can be formed is that of desire to go on learning.

-Below is an excerpt from an Edutopia piece co-authored with Stephanie Chang of MakerEd.org: After watching a room of students working and learning via a maker project,… Read more “Edutopia: Assessment in Making”
+After watching a room of students working and learning via a maker project, one can’t help but be awed by the level of engagement.
+There’s a low… Read more “Edutopia: Assessment in Making”

-An excerpt from the Alliance for Excellent Education’s profile on how we’re fostering deeper learning outcomes for students.
-Read the whole thing here.
-As part of the Alliance… Read more “Making an Impact: One District’s Approach to Deeper Learning”
+As part of the Alliance for Excellent Education’s (the Alliance’s) ongoing series about how districts and schools are fostering deeper learning outcomes for students, the Alliance contacted… Read more “Making an Impact: One District’s Approach to Deeper Learning”

-This post originally appeared on Ashoka’s Changemaker Education Medium site.
 A Culture of Learning School districts often function as institutions of oppression.
-Hierarchical and compliance-based, they are reluctant… Read more “How might we provide children the agency to practice empathy?”
+Hierarchical and compliance-based, they are reluctant to change.
+The model starts at the top, permeates… Read more “How might we provide children the agency to practice empathy?”

 ACADEMIC AND PROFESSIONAL BACKGROUND

 - M.B.A. in General Management, Pamplin College of Business, Virginia Tech (2010)